alexf0xdev/nestjs-telegraf-i18n/README.md

 - Inject the TelegrafI18nMiddlewareProvider
 - Provide to the Telegraf Module the TelegrafI18nContext
 - Add the telegrafI18nMiddleware to the middleware array

-The new middleware that will combine the i18n context and the telegraf context.

 ```typescript
 import { Module } from '@nestjs/common';